 The most obvious obstacle to getting our recommended daily intake (RDA) is arguably the weather.
 Britain is notorious for its damp summers and dark winters and, considering that sunlight is your body’s primary way of synthesising vitamin D, this can be problematic.
 What doesn’t help this gloomy forecast is that office jobs are now extremely prevalent which means that in winter, most of us will go to work and return home in the dark.

 Combine these issues with the rising popularity of a vegan and vegetarian lifestyle (vitamin D is more widely available in animal-derived foods) and you have a recipe for deficiency!
-That’s why today I’m here to create awareness and to outline 5 fantastic reasons why you need more vitamin D and how you can obtain it.
+That’s why we are creating awareness and outlining 5 fantastic reasons why you need more vitamin D and how you can obtain it.

 1 - Vitamin D enhances your immune function